 Marble repair and restoration

 As you can see from the below video, it is crucial that you do not leave your marble tiles untreated.
-What starts as a little scratch can soon turn into a crack and then into a broken tile.
-It’s not a simple job to replace tiles as the surrounding tiles can easily become broken as well, especially if the marble tiles are old and worn.
+What starts as a little scratch on your marble tile can soon turn into a crack and then into a broken marble tile.
+It’s not a simple job to replace tiles, as the surrounding tiles can easily become broken as well, especially if the marble tiles are old and worn.

 We can easily repair your marble, so no matter how deep or large the crack is, our marble repair team can repair your marble surface and bring back that shine.

-The weather and everyday wear and tear can have a negative effect on marble but the main cause of problems with marble staining if due to moisture in the stone caused from either spilled drinks or water on our shoes.
-While marble is extremely durable and because of its limited porosity it doesn’t absorb lots of water, however, it does absorb some water/moisture, and if that water is rain water (which tends to be mildly acidic) the marble can suffer substantial deterioration if not looked after.
+The weather and everyday wear and tear can have a negative effect on marble but the main cause of problems with marble staining is due to moisture in the stone caused from either spilled drinks or water on our shoes.
+While it’s true that marble is extremely durable, however, because of its limited porosity it doesn’t absorb lots of water, it does however, absorb some water/moisture, and if that water is rain water (which tends to be mildly acidic) the marble can suffer substantial deterioration if not looked after.